ofabricio/calm/README.md

 ## On

-On calls a function with the token when the current operator matches.
+On calls a function with the current token when the current operator returns true.

 ```go
 c := New("hello")